-Tie layer resin is a regular grade of Pluss Advanced Technologies, manufactured at our plant at Bawal, in the state of Haryana, India.
+BindEX E-188 tie layer resin is a regular grade of Pluss Advanced Technologies, manufactured at our plant at Bawal, in the state of Haryana, India.
 BindEX speciality polymers are supplied in pre-dried form in 25 Kg (55 lbs) PE lined, HD woven cloth laminated paper bags and 750 Kg (1653 lbs) FIBC's.
-Depending upon the customer's requirement, the bags can be further palletized for dispatch.
-They should be stored in a cool and dry place.
+Depending upon customer's requirement, the bags can be further palletized for dispatch.